 Image retention (also called burn-in when it is permanent) happens when an image gets imprinted on screen after being displayed for an extended period.
 Once the image retention occurs, you will notice it after a change of content or input.
 After a change of content, the imprinted image will appear as a faint remnant, visible through the new content.
 As an example, this is most obvious when elements from a video game such as life meters are still visible on top of a TV show after playing a video game for a long period.
 This is really more an issue for people playing video games, using their TV as a PC monitor, or watching sports and 24 hour news channels due to static banners or logos.

-When testing for image retention we take photos at predetermine times, to analyze the amount of the original image that get retained after being displayed for a specific time.
+When testing for image retention we take photos at predetermine times, to analyze the amount of the original image that gets retained after being displayed for a specific time.

 When it matters

 The image retention test is relevant when some parts of the screen are static, like when playing video games, using the TV as a PC monitor or using the TV as a display during an office meeting.
 It is also important when watching long sporting events or news coverage due to static graphics.
-It tends not to be a problem for people who only watch normal TV shows or movies, since in those cases it is very rare to have static image displayed on the screen for a long amount of time.
+It tends not to be a problem for people who only watch normal TV shows or movies since in those cases it is very rare to have a static image displayed on the screen for an extended amount of time.

 It takes a while of displaying a static image before image retention begins to be visible, so depending on your use it may not be noticeable.
 This is why it is usually going to be gamers or PC users who experience it the most as they often have parts of the screen that are static, like a progress bar or the start menu from a PC.
 While the static image is being displayed the retention won't be visible, as it is only when changing content such as watching a movie that the image retention is going to be noticed.